varabyte/kobweb/README.md

 ### `@InitApi` methods and initializing services

-In addition to `@Api` methods, you can also define `@InitApi` methods which must take a single `InitApiContext` parameter.
-These methods are run once when your server starts up, and they are particularly useful for initializing services that your `@Api` methods can then use.
+Kobweb also supports declaring methods that should be run when your server starts up, which is particularly useful for initializing services that your `@Api` methods can then use.
+These methods must be annotated with `@InitApi` and must take a single `InitApiContext` parameter.

 > [!IMPORTANT]
 > If you are running a development server and change any of your backend code, causing a live reloading event, the